alkdischen/alkdischen/README.md

 -->
 Hello, I’m **Alkdis Chen**.

-- Currently an undergraduate in Electronical Engineering at Shanghai Jiaotong University.
+- Currently an undergraduate in Electrical Engineering at Shanghai Jiaotong University.
 - <a href ="http://www.alkdischen.club/">Blog (in Chinese)</a>
 - More familiar with Python.
 - AI builder, Computer Vision researcher and Communication System designer.